Dinizasilva/AWS-CloudFormation-Infrastructure-as-Code-Cloud-Infrastructure-Automation/README.md

 </p>

 ## Overview

-This project demonstrates the design, deployment, and lifecycle management of AWS cloud infrastructure using **AWS CloudFormation** and **Infrastructure as Code (IaC)** principles.
+This project demonstrates how AWS CloudFormation can be used to provision and manage cloud infrastructure through **Infrastructure as Code (IaC)**.

-Instead of provisioning resources individually through the AWS Management Console, the infrastructure was defined declaratively using **YAML templates**, enabling a more consistent, repeatable, and automated approach to cloud resource management.
+The infrastructure was defined using **YAML templates**, allowing AWS resources to be created and updated from a single declarative configuration instead of being provisioned individually through the AWS Management Console.

-The solution progressively builds an AWS environment by provisioning and integrating networking, security, storage, and compute resources, including an **Amazon VPC, Security Group, Amazon S3 bucket, and Amazon EC2 instance**.
+The environment was built progressively, starting with an **Amazon VPC and Security Group**, followed by the addition of an **Amazon S3 bucket** and an **Amazon EC2 instance**.

-The CloudFormation stack was also updated throughout the implementation to demonstrate how cloud infrastructure can evolve without manually recreating existing resources.
-Resource dependencies were managed using CloudFormation intrinsic functions such as `!Ref`, while **AWS Systems Manager Parameter Store** was used to dynamically retrieve the Amazon Linux AMI.
+During the implementation, the CloudFormation template was updated to add new resources while preserving the existing infrastructure. **CloudFormation intrinsic functions such as `!Ref`** were used to reference resources within the template, and **AWS Systems Manager Parameter Store** was used to retrieve the Amazon Linux AMI dynamically.

-The project concludes with the controlled deletion of the CloudFormation stack, demonstrating the complete infrastructure lifecycle:
+The project also covered the complete lifecycle of the CloudFormation stack, from initial deployment and updates to the final removal of the infrastructure.

-**CREATE → UPDATE → MANAGE → DELETE**
+**CREATE → UPDATE → DELETE**

-This hands-on implementation reinforces core **Cloud Engineering and Cloud Solutions** concepts, including infrastructure automation, declarative provisioning, resource orchestration, dependency management, and infrastructure lifecycle management.
+This project provided practical experience with **AWS infrastructure automation, Infrastructure as Code, resource dependencies, cloud networking, compute, storage, and infrastructure lifecycle management**.